- Online Program Overview

-Promoting Evidence-Based Environmental, Health, And Safety Policies
+Promoting Evidence-Based Environmental, Health, and Safety Policies

 Benefit-cost analysis is a well-established and widely used approach for systematically assessing the impacts of environmental, health, and safety policies and informing decisions.
-It is a required component of the policy development process followed by many government agencies and organizations around the world.
+It is often a required component of the policy development process followed by many government agencies and organizations around the world.

 You will leave this program understanding the advantages and limitations of benefit-cost analysis, improving your ability to evaluate, interpret, and use the results.